Lim1n4l/Vault/README.md

 # what is Vault
-A simple GUI application for encrypting and decrypting files using a **single encryption key**.
+A simple GUI application for encrypting and decrypting files using a **SINGLE ENCRYPTION KEY**.
 # How It Works
 This application uses one encryption key for all encrypted files.
 The key is stored at: